 The term “gekimation” itself appears to acknowledge this directly.
 Geki can mean “dramatic,” as it does in the case of gekiga, the comic book movement that introduced an alternative to the more comedic manga, but it can also refer to a stage play.
 Gekimation is a sort of “drawn play,” a hybrid of the moving drawings of animation and the persistent physical space of theatre.
 Its character cutouts are closer to the puppets of Thunderbolt Fantasy than true animated characters.

-All that is to say that Violence Voyager is unlike just about any anime you’ve ever watched — not just in its iconoclastic art, but in its subject matter as well.
-It begins with two kids, American Bobby and his Japanese friend Akun, taking a trek up a nearby mountain at sunset (what could possibly go wrong?).
+All that is to say that Violence Voyager is unlike just about any anime you’ve ever watched.
+Not just in its iconoclastic art, but in its subject matter as well.
+It begins with two kids, American Bobby and his Japanese friend Akun, taking a trek up a nearby mountain at sunset.
+(What could possibly go wrong?)
 There are no ghosts or hockey-masked slashers on the mountain; just an old, nearly abandoned amusement park called “Violence Voyager.”
-But when a visit to the park goes off the rails, the pair find themselves in a fight for their lives against its owner and his army of genetically engineered monstrosities.
+But when a visit to the park goes horribly wrong, the pair find themselves in a fight for their lives against the park’s owner and his army of genetically engineered monstrosities.

 The film’s horror influences appear to come largely from manga.
 Characters’ bodies are subjected to grotesque deformations reminiscent of the work of Junji Ito, and his focus on child protagonists seems like a clear nod to Kazuo Umezu (another connection back to The Cat Eyed Boy).
 In fact, a running theme in the film is the inability of adult authority figures to protect young people from harm, and the unexpected bravery of children placed in horrific situations.
 Outside of Japanese influences, Violence Voyager’s gleeful body horror also calls to mind the famous French Grand Guignol theater, known for its naturalistic depictions of gruesome horror scenarios (manga fans might recall it as an influence on Usamaru Furuya’s Lychee Light Club, based on a play by the Tokyo Grand Guignol theater).